Table of Contents

 For MSPs and IT Agencies, tracking work is useless if you cannot bill for it.
 OneDesk includes built-in Professional Services Automation (PSA) features to manage the financial lifecycle of IT.

-• The Workflow: Send the quote directly to the client via the Customer Portal.
+Send the quote directly to the client via email.
 The client can review and approve the quote.

 The Customer Portal & Knowledgebase

-• Transparency: Clients can view the progress of their feature requests and the status of their projects, reducing “Are we there yet?” emails.
+Transparency: Clients can view the progress of their feature requests and the status of project tasks reducing follow-up emails.

 AI Capabilities